lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Things I'd do differently**
 - only pitch things I really really wanted to write
 - not rely on it for a primary source of income (at least for the first couple (6) months)
 - target high-paying or high-leverage pubs.
 One pub paid me $800 for an essay.
 Now that was worth it!
 Other pubs, like the New York Times, The New Yorker, New -- anything with New York in the title -- will give you writer street cred.
-So that's cool
+So that's cool.

 ## 4) Music
 On the street baby.
 Music on the street.
 Idk if I can even really say that I tried to do this.
 I busked like one time.
 But we did it.
 It was pretty embarassing, I got a note wrong on like silent night and left haha.